On the detection and precise localisation of merging black holes events through strong gravitational lensing: Ground-based follow-up

 \section{Ground-based follow-up}

-In case the gravitational wave is outside of Euclid coverage, a ground-based follow-up may still be possible.
+In case the gravitational wave is outside of \textit{Euclid} coverage, a ground-based follow-up may still be possible.
 To investigate this, we run the simulations and the identification tests also for imaging with a ground-based telescope.
-Specifically, we test our framework with Subaru/HSC imaging.
+Specifically, we test our framework with Subaru/HSC imaging (although different telescopes, for instance a target-of-opportunity follow-up with Rubin/LSST on a night with good seeing would be possible too.).
 We (conservatively) assume the imaging depth parameters achieved in the r-band by the `Ultra-deep survey' of the Subaru Hiper-Suprime Cam Strategic Program \citep{aiharaFirstDataRelease2018}.
 Since seeing is the most important parameter, we consider two cases, one with good seeing of \SI{0.4}{\arcsec} and one where the seeing is \SI{0.6}{\arcsec}.
-The resulting accuracies are shown in \cref{tab:rates_hsc}
+The resulting accuracies are shown in \cref{tab:rates_hsc}.
+Although the numbers are quite a bit lower than in the Euclid-based analysis, in this ground-based follow-up scenario, we have only used single-band information.
+It is likely that multi-band information helps, especially on the lens finding because one can make use of the difference in colour of the lens and source galaxies \citep{collettPopulationGalaxyGalaxyStrong2015}.